 As technology advances further, telephone lines are becoming more sophisticated and the 2 line system is just another of these developments.
 In the years to come there will be further additions and advancements in VoIP technologies and other systems which will offer even more methods to communicate with colleagues, partners and clients.

 Who can use a 2 Line Phone System?

 2 line phone systems are useful for both domestic and commercial customers but as highlighted, are particularly popular with small business owners.
 This is because many business owners in the early stages of starting up may use a spare room at home as an office and do not to want to receive work phone calls on a personal home telephone number.

 Two phone line systems are a great way to avoid this.
 Alternatively you can use the two line system for different extensions or a customer service function.
 The possibilities are endless for what you can use the 2 line system for.
 Within larger organizations it is not uncommon to see a four, six or twelve line phone system which is installed to support the requirements of a growing business, but in smaller businesses a 2 line system is more than sufficient to support the day to day communication requirements.
-If you are looking for a phone system suitable for a growing organization our 4 line phone system guide may be more helpful.

 2 Line Phone Systems: How They Work